YiLimath/YiLimath.github.io/_pages/agent-system/core-loop.md

 memory, action policy, trace and evaluation, and bounded tools.
 The control gate decides whether another action is justified.*

+**In one sentence.** Perceive, infer, act, observe, control: the five stages every agent shares, and the question of which one is allowed to be probabilistic.

 The core loop is the common denominator behind workflow agents and autonomous agents.
 It should be treated as an execution abstraction, not as an excuse for unbounded improvisation.